mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 with a pair of double missile turrets does not require expensive Launch Solution software.
 Nor does a tramp trader need costly Evade software to function safely (most of the time).
-Second, consider that not all of a ship’s software needs to run simultaneously, enabling the designer to select a cheaper computer with less Bandwidth.
+Second, consider that not all of a ship's software needs to run simultaneously, enabling the designer to select a cheaper computer with less Bandwidth.
 Determine which software packages need to be running concurrently, add up their Bandwidth